Moamen-Tamer/AlphaList/README.md

-# PeopleSorter
+# AlphaList

-A simple C++ console program that collects names and ages from the user, stores them using STL `vector`s, and sorts the data alphabetically by name.
+A simple C++ program that collects names and ages from the user, stores them using STL `vector`s, and sorts the data alphabetically by name.

 ---